From beauty and gaming to TV fandom and women in sports, people on Twitter ignite the conversations that shape what’s happening.

 They’re trend starters who overflow with creativity and role breakers who change the way we see things.
 They’re esports grandmasters claiming their #chickendinner and music stans driving conversations that pick the #songofthesummer.
 They’re fans whose love of the game is so powerful, it shapes how we experience it.
 They’re trailblazers who are changing the status quo for the next generation.
-They’re people like Nancy Baker (@NanceBaker), who’s leading a movement about gender equality in soccer and challenging tired stereotypes about #womeninsports.
+They’re people like Nancy Baker (@NanceBaker), who’s leading a movement about gender equality in football and challenging tired stereotypes about #womeninsport.

 As a development coach for the sport, Nancy volunteers her time coaching teens in London and around the world.
 She’s using her voice to get more girls out on the pitch, playing and cheering each other on, challenging the idea that women can’t fill stadiums.

 People on Twitter are leading conversations that defy convention and change the way we see ourselves.

 Take Salem Mitchell (@salemmitchell), who faced criticism for posting pictures of her nontraditional beauty.
 She didn’t get mad; she clapped back on Twitter with a picture of herself holding a bruised banana with similar looking freckles.
 People on Twitter went nuts for her banana freckles and her bold stand.
 They told her she was “stunning” and gave her science-y compliments: “Bananas with freckles also happen to be the most nutritious,” wrote one fan.

 Beauty advocates like Salem ignited a conversation that helped change how we think about beauty, ourselves, and the world.
 That exchange attracted the attention of fashion magazines and modelling agencies.